Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Discussion

 \section{Discussion}

-While the evaluation results demonstrate the improvement in PM$_{2.5}$ estimation by the Latent Dependency Factor (LDF), we extend our analysis to examine the correlation between the LDF and the dependent variable, PM$_{2.5}$.
-As illustrated in Table~\ref{corr-table}, LDF exhibits a notably high correlation with the dependent variable.
-This suggests a high predictive power and feature importance of LDF~\cite{hall1999correlation}.
-We used the validation dataset with LDF composed using 9 target sensors and the eastern US source data.
+While the evaluation results show the improvement using the LDF, we further analyze the correlation between LDF and PM${2.5}$, as shown in Table~\ref{corr-table}, where LDF demonstrates the highest correlation with the dependent variable, indicating strong predictive power and feature importance~\cite{hall1999correlation}.
+This experiment uses an LDF-imputed dataset of 10 target sensors and eastern US source data.

-\textbf{Deployment in Lima:} Although the deployment of the LDF-based NNW model in Lima, Peru, lacks supporting ground labels, it is important to acknowledge the prevailing problem -- Lima stands as the second most polluted city in the Americas~\cite{tapia2020pm} and faces a scarcity of sensors~\cite{vu2019developing} (as Peru is a developing country), with few viable solutions in sight.
-Our model provides a groundbreaking outcome in PM$_{2.5}$ estimation for Lima and serves as a crucial first step towards implementing similar models in other developing and \emph{data-poor} countries.
+\textbf{Deployment in Lima:} Despite the lack of ground labels for deploying the LDF-based NNW model in Lima, Peru, it is important to address the pressing issue: Lima is the second most polluted city in the Americas~\cite{tapia2020pm} and suffers from a scarcity of sensors~\cite{vu2019developing} (Peru is a developing country).
+Our model provides a groundbreaking outcome in PM$_{2.5}$ estimation for Lima and serves as a vital first step toward implementing similar models in other \emph{data-poor} regions.